 All assets of the Fund are to be applied exclusively toward the purposes for which funding was generated.
 All balances and reserves in the Fund are to be retained and not transferred or otherwise applied toward any purpose except that permitted by statute.
-Deficiencies in the Fund are to be removed by transfers from the General Fund or by a correcting entry in another fund if the deficiency is related to the activity of that Resources of the Fund include, but are not limited to, fund.
-The entire unexpended amount of assigned balance of the Fund is deemed by the Board to be reasonable and necessary to carry out the purposes of the Fund.
+Deficiencies in the Fund are to be removed by transfers from the General Fund or by a correcting entry in another fund if the deficiency is related to the activity of The entire unexpended amount of resticted, that fund. committed, assigned, and unassigned balance of the Fund is deemed by the Board to be reasonable and necessary to carry out the purposes of the Fund.